How to Set Up a Shopify Store — Step-by-Step Guide for Makers (2026)

 What other options are there other than Shopify?

-While Shopify offers the most comprehensive features for businesses, there are other platforms that you can use to build your store.
+While Shopify offers the most comprehensive features for businesses, there are other platforms you can use to build your store.
 WooCommerce is a popular alternative, and it provides similar features such as customization and analytics.

 However, WooCommerce requires more technical knowledge to set up, so if you’re new to e-commerce it may not be the best option for you.
 Wix and BigCommerce are also viable options, as they offer a wide range of tools for businesses to use.

-How much does it cost to set up a Shopify store in 2024?
+How much does it cost to set up a Shopify store in 2026?

 What do you need to create a Shopify store?